UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Python-Examples/Anaconda-In-Batch/README.md

 The following steps can be taken either on a login node or on a compute node.

 ### Python script
 We'll create a script based on an example from [eomaps' online documentation](https://eomaps.readthedocs.io/en/latest/api.html#webmap-layers).
-We'll make a directory in our home called maps-example and save the following code in a file called maps-example.py:
+We'll make a directory in our home called maps-example and write the code to a file called maps-example.py:

 ```
 (elgato) [netid@wentletrap ~]$ cd maps-example